 Writing by hand also requires a child’s brain to categorize—slants, curves, size, and details—which sharpens reasoning skills.
 Because their early efforts to print are not perfect, children learn to determine the essential characteristics of each letter that distinguish it from all others.
 (They can recognize what makes a G a G even if theirs doesn’t look exactly like one on paper or on a keyboard.)
 And because cursive writing has more varieties than printing, students amass a broader catalog of letter representation.

 But handwriting isn’t simply useful in aiding letter recognition.
 Because it activates several cognitive skills simultaneously, writing by hand works the brain in a way that trains and readies it for other complex tasks.
 Psychologists at the University of Washington2 asked a group of elementary students to write down preliminary ideas for an essay, some using handwriting and others on a keyboard.
 Interestingly, the students who brainstormed by hand rather than on a computer came up with more ideas and better compositions.

-And it doesn’t stop there.
-Researchers from Princeton University3 recently compared the recall and understanding of note takers who used laptops to those who wrote notes by hand.
+And the benefits don’t stop there.
+Researchers from Princeton University3 compared the recall and understanding of notetakers who used laptops to those who wrote notes by hand.
 Proponents of laptop use have long contended that students can concentrate more fully on the content, support, and organization of their thoughts when they aren’t slowed down by the arduous task of manual note taking.